 The Carbon-14 content of a material accurately indicates the proportion of naturally sourced curcumin.
-The analytical standard ISO 16620-2 outlines the measurement of the percentage of biobased carbon content of total carbon in a product using the Carbon-14 method.
+The analytical standard ISO 16620-2 outlines the measurement of the percentage of biobased carbon content out of the total carbon (TC) or total organic carbon (TOC) in a product using the Carbon-14 method.
 More details on the basis of Carbon-14 testing can be found in this curcumin page.

-Beta Analytic is an ISO 17025-accredited facility in Miami that provides natural product sources testing using the Carbon-14 method and reports results according the to analytical standard ISO 16620-2.
-Results are reported in 2-5 business days.
-For inquiries, contact Beta Analytic at firstname.lastname@example.org or call a local forwarding office.
+Beta Analytic is an ISO 17025-accredited facility in Miami, Florida, that provides natural product sources testing using the Carbon-14 method and reports results according to the analytical standards ASTM D6866 and ISO 16620-2.
+Results are reported in 5-7 business days.
+A priority service is available for results required in 4 business days or less.
+For inquiries, contact Beta Analytic at email@example.com or call a local forwarding office.

 (1) Global Market Insights.
 2016.
 Curcumin Market Size By Application, Industry Analysis Report, Regional Outlook, Growth Potential, Price Trend, Competitive Market Share & Forecast, 2016 – 2024.
 Global Market Insights. (accessed July 2017).

 (2) Majeed S. 2015.
 The State of the Curcumin Market.
 Natural Products Insider. (accessed July 2017).